-INITIALLY: 150 mg/kg in 200 ml 5% dextrose over 60 minutes
+INITIALLY: 150 mg/kg in 200 mL 5% dextrose over 60 minutes

-THEN: 50 mg/kg in 500 ml 5% dextrose over 4 hours
+THEN: 50 mg/kg in 500 mL 5% dextrose over 4 hours

-THEN: 100 mg/kg in 1000 ml 5% dextrose over 16 hours
+THEN: 100 mg/kg in 1000 mL 5% dextrose over 16 hours

 - N-acetylcysteine is most effective when given within 15 hours of ingestion but there is increasing evidence that even beyond 24 hours, it may be beneficial. - N-acetylcysteine given after 10-14 hours post ingestion assists in the repair of hepatic damage rather than providing an alternative source of sulphydryl groups as a protective substance.
 This will be independent of plasma paracetamol concentration making such measurements valueless in this regard.
 Therefore late paracetamol levels (>15 hours) will not be a useful guide to treatment, and levels beyond 24 hours are pointless.
-Instead be guided by tests of liver function as described above. - If rash or urticaria develop during the N-acetylcysteine infusion, slow or stop the infusion, treat with promethazine 25 mg IV and hydrocortisone 200 mg IV and then restart the infusion at a slower rate.
-For more significant anaphylaxis, treat with adrenaline.
+Instead be guided by tests of liver function as described above.